eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## BRSKI (Bootstrapping Remote Secure Key Infrastructure) {#brski-bootstrapping}

 BRSKI [@?RFC8995] and ECA are complementary.
 BRSKI solves manufacturer-anchored onboarding for physical devices based on supply-chain provenance.
-ECA targets just-in-time software and instance attestation at runtime for ephemeral compute, which typically lacks a manufacturer-provided identity.
+ECA targets just-in-time software and instance attestation at compute runtime.
 An operator could use BRSKI to enroll a physical device, and subsequently use ECA for continuous attestation of the software state on that device.

+# Protocol Requirements (Normative) {#protocol-requirements-normative}

+Implementations MUST ensure the following requirements are maintained regardless of the specific profile or transport:

+1. **Factor Independence:** The Binding Factor (BF) and Instance Factor (IF) MUST be computationally independent
+2. **Freshness Binding:** All attestation procedures MUST be bound to a unique, non-reusable identifier
+3. **Key Separation:** Keys used for Phase 2 encryption MUST be distinct from Phase 3 signing keys
+4. **Evidence Integrity:** All Evidence MUST be cryptographically bound to the attestation context
+5. **Replay Prevention:** Each attestation procedure identifier MUST be accepted at most once

 # Identity Bootstrap Specification {#protocol-overview}

-This section specifies the **identity bootstrap procedure** in detail.
+This section provides the normative specification for the Identity Bootstrap Procedure, the detailed mechanics of which implement the conceptual lifecycle and factor model described in [](#conceptual-model).
 The attestation renewal procedure is specified in [](#attestation-renewal-specification).

 The identity bootstrap procedure is the security-critical foundation of ECA.
 All formal security analysis ([](#app-formal-modelling-informative)) applies to this procedure type.
-It follows a three-phase process, beginning with the Attester in a Privileged Credential Vacuum and concluding with the Verifier producing a signed Attestation Result (AR) upon successful validation.
+It follows a three-phase process, beginning with the Attester-free of privileged credentials, and concluding with the Verifier producing a signed Attestation Result (AR) upon successful validation.

 ## Validation Gates {#sec-validation-gates}